-Nearly one million Americans have Type 1 diabetes, and the worldwide incidence of the disease is growing with the greatest increase in children under five-years-old.
+More than one million Americans have type 1 diabetes, and the worldwide incidence of the disease is growing with the greatest increase in children under five-years-old.
 The disease accounts for 5 to 10 percent of all diagnosed diabetes in the United States.

 BRI also leads the JDRF Biomarker Working Group Core for Assay Validation to find valid biomarkers for diagnosis and disease progression.